BedrockStreaming/tech.bedrockstreaming.com/_posts/2021-12-15-scaling-bedrock-video-delivery-to-50-million-users.md

     * Mono-AZs AutoScalingGroups
 * Optimizations
     * Adapt HAProxy config for EC2 bandwidth throttling
-    * Adjust the hash balance factor so that the scaling is triggered correctly
+    * Adjust the hash balance factor to correctly trigger scaling
 * Conclusion

 ## How we do streaming <a name="HowWeDoStreaming"></a>